9 Relationship Red Flags Everyone Misses, Experts Warn

 To fix this issue, stop making assumptions.
 "Even a thought-revision to 'I don't believe my partner would X' can help," says Spotts-De Lazzer.
 "For a relationship to be authentically strong, we need to see each other in realistic ways instead of idealistic ideas about who a person is."

 For more relationship advice delivered straight to your inbox, sign up for our daily newsletter.

 You hide your doubts about the relationship.

 Be honest: Do you think your person is the one?
 If your inner voice says no, it's a major red flag.
-"People can have recurring thoughts of doubt that they downplay in their mind and don't openly share because they think it is their own problem and something they need to figure out," says Matthew Brace, licensed marriage and family therapist at Therapy Embraced.
-"Within the relationship, things may seem fine but one partner may be preoccupied with unwanted thoughts of doubt and feeling stuck on what to do."
+"People can have recurring thoughts of doubt that they downplay in their mind and don't openly share because they think it is their own problem and something they need to figure out," says Matthew Brace, LMFT, who works with couples at Therapy Embraced.
+"Within the relationship, things may seem fine, but one partner may be preoccupied with unwanted thoughts of doubt and feeling stuck on what to do."
 When these thoughts go unaddressed, it can lead to disconnect within the relationship.

 To improve this issue, the partner with doubts must fess up—and the other partner must take it in stride.
 "If someone shares their doubts and their partner responds in a reassuring and understanding way, it will strengthen the relationship," Brace says.
 "However, if someone shares their thoughts of doubt and their partner responds critically, it will likely create distance in the relationship and potentially confirm the assumptions of doubt."